w3f/polkadot-wiki/docs/learn/how-to/change-controller-account.md

     If you don't want to use your stash account often, you can create a staking proxy which can do all staking actions on its behalf.
 It has the same advantages as the controller, but even more flexibility.

-    Check how to do it in our article "[How to Create a Proxy Account](create-proxy-account.md)".
+    Check how to do it in the article "[How to Create a Proxy Account](create-proxy-account.md)".

 1\.
 On Polkadot Developer Interface, navigate to Developer > [Extrinsics](https://polkadot.js.org/apps/#/extrinsics) tab.